If you are new here please read this first.

 That’s not the way to express yourself in academic writing.
 You have to maintain a tone of professionalism even when you’re working on a personal essay.

 If I had to choose the favorite book I’ve ever read, it would have to be A Song of Ice and Fire by George R. R. Martin.

 Yes, that sentence may seem long and boring for a tweet, but you’re not writing tweets.

 2. Inconsistency in Spelling

-I believe we should all recognize humour as a force that could revolutionise our world.
+I believe we should all recognize humor as a force that could revolutionize our world.

-Recognize is American spelling, and humour and revolutionise are written in British spelling.
+Recognize is the American spelling, and humor and revolutionize are written in British spelling.
 In academic writing, that’s not okay.
 You have to maintain one style of spelling.

 3. Relying on Spelling/Grammar Checkers

 The spelling checker won’t recognize the mistake with the one tense back rule.
 Automated software may confuse their and there, and it may even suggest improper changes when your writing is correct.
 If you don’t see any underlined words or phrases, you might be confident that the essay is just fine, so you’ll submit it the way it is.
 Don’t do that!